ibm-cloud-docs/openshift/openshift_troubleshoot_workers.md

         </tr>
         <tr>
          <td>`Unknown`</td>
          <td>The Kubernetes master is not reachable for one of the following reasons:<ul><li>You requested an update of your Kubernetes master.
 The state of the worker node cannot be retrieved during the update.
-If the worker node remains in this state for an extended period of time even after the Kubernetes master is successfully updated, try to [reload](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_reload) the worker node.</li><li>You might have another firewall that is protecting your worker nodes, or changed firewall settings recently.
-Red Hat OpenShift on IBM Cloud requires certain IP addresses and ports to be opened to allow communication from the worker node to the Kubernetes master and vice versa.
+If the worker node remains in this state for an extended period of time even after the Kubernetes master is successfully updated, try to [reload](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_reload) the worker node.</li><li>You might have another firewall that is protecting your worker nodes, or changed firewall settings recently. {{site.data.keyword.openshiftlong_notm}} requires certain IP addresses and ports to be opened to allow communication from the worker node to the Kubernetes master and vice versa.
 For more information, see [Firewall prevents worker nodes from connecting](/docs/openshift?topic=openshift-firewall#vyatta_firewall).</li><li>The Kubernetes master is down.
-Contact {{site.data.keyword.cloud_notm}} support by opening an [{{site.data.keyword.cloud_notm}} support case](/docs/openshift?topic=openshift-get-help).</li></ul></td>
+Contact {{site.data.keyword.cloud_notm}} support by opening an [{{site.data.keyword.cloud_notm}} support case](/docs/containers?topic=containers-get-help).</li></ul></td>
     </tr>
        <tr>
           <td>`Warning`</td>